Photo: World Meteorological Organization, CC BY-NC-ND 2.0

 - Lead centre for wave forecast verification

-We contribute to the WMO Severe Weather Forecasting Demonstration Project (SWFDP) as a Global Centre.
+We contribute to the WMO Severe Weather Forecasting programme (SWFP) as a Global Centre.
 In this project we provide access to our global HRES and ENS products as part of the cascading forecast approach to support national meteorological services in developing and least-developed countries.

 We also contribute to WMO committees, working groups and expert teams, especially on issues relating to the World Weather Watch.
 We support the World Weather Research Programme (WWRP) and in particular we are active members of the DAOS, S2S, PPP and WGNE committees.